 Promise: Future prospects in the nominee’s field and potential for further significant contributions to science.

-Winter 2018: 2019 Blavatnik Awards for Young Scientists in Israel Laureates selected
+Winter 2020: 2020 Blavatnik Awards for Young Scientists in Israel Laureates publicly announced

 The following documents and information are required to submit a nomination: